rdappel/courses/pages/advanced-javascript/index.md

 # Week 4 - Introducing Hooks & useState

-Summary: You’ll learn why hooks replaced class components and manage local state with useState.
+Summary: You’ll learn how to write functional code in React using "hooks," and manage local state with useState.

 [React Hooks](/appel/advanced-javascript/hooks)